-In order to address this issue, the Blueprint HSA profiles include an additional measure of overall cost: the Resource Use Index (RUI).
-This measure is based on software developed by HealthPartners as part of their Total Cost of Care (TCOC) measurement system, which has been endorsed by the National Quality Forum (NQF).
+In order to address this issue, the Blueprint HSA profiles include an additional measure of overall cost: the total Resource Use Index (RUI).
+This measure is based on software developed by HealthPartners as part of their Total Cost of Care (TCOC) measurement system, which has been endorsed by the National Quality Forum (NQF).3

 For Blueprint HSA Profiles, the TCOC software was applied to the VHCURES claims data.
 The software standardizes resource use for different components of care using weighting methods (i.e., Medicare Severity Diagnosis Related Groups [MS-DRGs] for inpatient, Current Procedural Terminology codes [CPTs] and associated Ambulatory Payment Classifications [APCs] for outpatient facility, and CPTs and associated Resource-Based Relative Value Scale [RBRVS] relative weights for professional) to measure the relative intensity of services.
 Each of these is a standard system used nationally for measuring relative intensity of resource use.
 For pharmacy claims, HealthPartners used a national pharmacy data source to develop the relative weights.
+The Total Care Relative Resource Values (TCRRVs) are supplied as part of the HealthPartners software.
+Once the TCRRVs are determined for each care setting, adjustment factors are applied to calibrate the TCRRVs to the paid amount distributions between settings (i.e., inpatient, outpatient facility, professional, and pharmacy).